WeichenZhou/PALMER/README.md

 * Currently, the genotyping module is still under development, so please set a reasonable cutoff for somatic insertion signals.

 * By default, all the intermediate files will now be deleted after the run finishes.
 If you retain the intermediate files for other usages, please be cautious that the number of files will be very large.
-* If you have trouble running  Ver2.1.1, especially on ALUs, please use Ver2.0.1.

 ## Citation